 Now based in Manhattan, Langley’s work continues to garner local and national attention, recently appearing in publications including Art in America, New York Magazine, Southern Living, The Washington Post, The Washington City Paper, Elan Magazine, DCist, and The Bowie Star.
 He is also part of major national collections including: Ernst and Young, D.C.
-Commission for the Arts and Humanities, MacAndrews & Forbes, and The Doris Patz Collection (University of Maryland), and Saks Fifth Avenue.
+Commission for the Arts and Humanities, MacAndrews & Forbes, The Doris Patz Collection (University of Maryland), and Saks Fifth Avenue.
 In 2016, Langley was chosen as an exhibiting artist for CONTEXT: Miami’s Art in Public Places.
 He also launched a Kickstarter campaign to published A Year in Painting, a book chronicling 365 small paintings from 2015.
 He received overwhelming support, meeting half his goal in a week and half.

 I have always been drawn towards creative approaches that generate a friction between actions performed as an artist and the visual frameworks that create the artwork.
 Between these concerns it is critical for the artworks I produce to be able to stand alone without an exhaustive document or map telling the viewer what it is that they are seeing or how they should see it.

 My focus on approaching this work is with openness, eagerness, and a lack of preconception of the final outcome.
 I have found new ways of working and discovered qualities about my work that were unknown to me.
 In this latest work, I have become far more sensitive to the idea of balance.
 These new paintings are heavily influenced by a project I started in 2015 where I would create a painting every day.
 The daily artworks, while both structured and extemporaneous provide a way to create without over-thinking while at the same time require a focus that ultimately allow the work to succeed.